 11. 4 Sisters and Etc – Zachary, Louisiana

 Just 16 miles north of Baton Rouge in Zachary, Louisiana 4 Sisters features 20,000 square feet of browsing space.
-The antique mall’s 29 vendors offer dishes, art, decor, cookware, dishes, art and furniture, while boutiques like Vintage Soul offer an abundance of antique, salvaged and seasonal items.
+The antique mall’s 80 dealers (in 120 booths) offer dishes, art, decor, cookware, dishes, art and furniture, while boutiques like Vintage Soul offer an abundance of antique, salvaged and seasonal items.

 Visitors will be thrilled by mid-century offerings, such as an atomic chair and sleek tables.
 However, those searching for primitives, like a grinding stone or a wash stand, will also find many options at 4 Sisters.